In preparation for your microblading appointment:Do not work out 24 hours before the procedure.

 Itching and flaking may appear during the first seven days post-microblading procedure.
 However, experience has shown that by following these after-care instructions, these symptoms may quickly disappear.
 The healing of deeper wounds might last between 14-21 days.
 Touch-ups and/or correction of the shape-design is recommended only after this period.

-If you have any unexpected problems with the healing of the skin, please contact Breonna immediately to discuss further instructions.
+If you have any unexpected problems with the skin's healing, please contact Breonna immediately to discuss further instructions.
 Breonna can be reached on her cell phone: 206-954-6327.

 Permanent makeup is NOT recommended for any clients who are or have: